Adowarim Lugu Zuri: Career

 In her first year in tertiary school, Zuri at the age of 18 had to combine her studies with the business of selling sachet water.
 She later expanded her business activities to include the selling of clothes to students in her school.
-An encounter with a coconut seller who worked around her father's office, inspired her to move into coconut selling which she found to be lucrative.
+An encounter with a coconut seller who worked around her father's office inspired her to move into coconut selling, which she found to be lucrative.
 Zuri later founded Wazuri Enterprise before she turned 20.
-Her company, Wazuri Enterprise has so far provided employment for more than twenty Ghanaian youths.
+Wazuri Enterprise has so far provided employment for more than twenty Ghanaian youths.